-Total proprietary fund net position increased by \$6,673 due to increased federal funding of the Harrisburg Project Fund which offset a loss in local revenue as a result of the shutdown of in-person classes in March 2020 due to the pandemic.
+Total proprietary fund net position increased by \$44,896 due to increased funding of the Harrisburg Project Fund which offset a decrease in Local Workshops revenue as a result of the continued pandemic.

 Budgetary Highlights

 The ROE #20 annually adopts budgets for several funds.
 The ROE #20 acts as the administrative agent for certain grant programs that are accounted for in the Education Fund.
 Certain programs have separate budgets and are required to report to the Illinois State Board of Education or other granting authority; however, none of the annual budgets have been legally adopted, nor are they required to do so.
 Certain programs within the Education Fund do not have separate budgets.